salesforce/BiST/README.md

 ## Dataset

 We use the AVSD@DSTC7 benchmark.
-Download the data [here](https://github.com/hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge) and unzip into your local directory.
+Refer to the official benchmark repo [here](https://github.com/hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge) to download the dataset.
+Alternatively, you can refer [here](https://drive.google.com/drive/folders/12_w-NKp1v_IcJcH6B0MLm7APBrtsVv67?usp=sharing) for download links of dialogue-only data.

 To use the spatio-temporal features, we extracted the visual features from a [published](https://github.com/kenshohara/video-classification-3d-cnn-pytorch) pretrained ResNext-101 model.
 The extraction code is slightly changed to obtain the features right before average pooling along spatial regions.
 This extracted visual features for all videos used in the AVSD benchmark can be downloaded here (TBD).

 Alternatively, you can download Charades videos ([train+validation](https://prior.allenai.org/projects/charades) and [test](http://vuchallenge.org/charades.html) videos, scaled to 480p) to extract features by yourself.
 Please refer to  our modified code for feature extraction under the `video-classification-3d-cnn-pytorch` folder.
 An example running script is in the `run.sh` file in this folder.
-Videos are extracted by batches, specified by start and index of video files.
+Videos are extracted by batches, specified by start and end index of video files.

 For audio features, we reused the public features accompanying the AVSD benchmark (Please refer to the benchmark [repo](https://github.com/hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge)).